Stars tie record with 7th straight win, 4-2 over Vegas

 The Stars outshot the Golden Knights 16-6 in the first.

-Lindell was on the ice for 5:13 of penalty killing.
-The Stars have been successful on 15 opponents’ power plays in a row.

-“Esa’s probably our best penalty killer because he logs so many minutes and wins so many battles,” Montgomery said.
+Dallas’ second shot in the period, at 17:41, restored the Stars’ two-goal lead at 3-1.
+Dickinson skated down the slot, took a pass from Radulov and sent the puck past Subban.

+The final tally of shots in the second: Vegas 13, Dallas 2.

-Stastny, playing in his 900th NHL game, scored 1:23 into the third.
+Stastny, playing in his 900th NHL game, scored 1:23 into the third period.
+Mark Stone passed into the slot, and Stastny redirected the puck into the net with a backhand.

-Stastny was upset with the Golden Knights’ performance on the power play.

-“I lost a key draw there when we had a 5-on-3 for 18 seconds.
-I’ve got to find a way to win that or even have a 50-50 chance just so we can get possession off of that,” he said.

-NOTES: Klingberg has four assists in two games back from injured reserve. … Dallas captain Jamie Benn left six minutes into the game after getting hit in the nose by a puck.
-He returned later in the first period. … Stastny has 50 points (21 goals, 29 assists) in 49 career games against Dallas. … Stars C Justin Dowling sat out after leaving the ice in the second period Saturday night because of nausea. … The Golden Knights won all three games vs. Dallas last season and in their first two seasons were 5-1 against the Stars, including 3-0 in Dallas.
+NOTES: Dallas captain Jamie Benn left six minutes into the game after being hit in the nose by a puck.
+He returned later in the first period. .
+Stastny has 50 points (21 goals, 29 assists) in 49 career games against Dallas. .
+Stars C Justin Dowling sat out after leaving the ice in the second period Saturday night because of nausea. .
+The Golden Knights won all three games vs. Dallas last season and in their first two seasons were 5-1 against the Stars, including 3-0 in Dallas.

 UP NEXT